Starvexx/stellarium_scripts/README.md

 `/usr/share/stellarium` or `/usr/local/share/stellarium`

-Inside the Stellarium installation directory locate the `scripts` directory and copy the `NEMESIS_tour.ssc` file as well as the `nemesis` folder into it.
-If Stellarium is currently running, please restart the application, to make it visible inside the scripts manager inside Stellarium.

-You should now be able to run the tour.

 **macOS**
 On macOS the installation directory can be found inside the `Stellarium.app` application bundle.
 See [The Anatomy of macOS App Bundles](https://www.maketecheasier.com/anatomy-macos-app-bundles/) or [Bundle Programming Guide](https://developer.apple.com/library/archive/documentation/CoreFoundation/Conceptual/CFBundles/Introduction/Introduction.html) for more information.